AbdulMateenzwl/Information-Retrieval/Assignment 4/Report.md

 ---

-# Document Search Engine
+# Hypertext and Structure Guided Model

 ## Introduction

-This document provides a comprehensive explanation of the Document Search Engine, including its architecture, data flow, and modular code representation.
-The system allows users to upload documents, index their content, and perform efficient searches using various retrieval models.
-Results are presented with matching filenames and content snippets, ranked by relevance.
+This document provides a detailed explanation of the Hypertext and Structure Guided Model, its architecture, data flow, and modular implementation.
+The system facilitates hypertext-based search functionality, enabling users to query structured content and retrieve contextually relevant results based on hypertext and semantic relationships.

 ---

 ## Overview

-The Document Search Engine is a Django-based application built using Python.
-It enables users to upload and process documents, apply advanced search algorithms, and retrieve results ranked by relevance.
-The engine incorporates three primary models for search: the Binary Independence Model, Non-Overlapped Lists, and Proximal Nodes.
+The Hypertext and Structure Guided Model is a Python-based application designed for querying and exploring structured documents with hypertext links.
+It leverages the relationships between nodes (documents, terms, or sections) to guide the search process, providing a context-aware retrieval experience.
+The system uses advanced algorithms to rank search results based on their relevance, hypertext connections, and structural properties.

 ## Tech Stack